 Before the marriage, Jerry introduced Mae to his best friend Earl.
 He is a married, woman hating drunk bigot.
 He eyes Mae, Joe's girlfriend Peggy and every other woman as only being good for one thing.
 He constantly talks about physically abusing women.
 He also sees right through Mae, "Don't kid me baby.
 I know a bottle by the label."

 Mae's life seems set as wife and mother until one morning a hung over Earl tells Mae he loves her and makes a pass.
 She briefly plays hard to get, but once Earl starts kissing her, she responds and they start having an affair.
 Passions and tempers flair as Jerry learns of the affair.
-"Your no good.
-Your rotten."
+"You're no good.
+You're rotten."
 He tells Mae, who quietly responds, "I know Jerry.
 I know."

 This was Monroe's first large, and least glamorous role.
 As Peggy, she wears blue jeans and acts more spunky than overtly sexy.
 She and Joe have a playful relationship that almost borders on violent.
-Early on he says he would beat her to keep her line, if they were married.
+Early on he says he would beat her to keep her in line, if they were married.
 She tells him otherwise.
 Later he chokes her with a towel and she punches him.
 He asks her to marry him after they get into a fight.
-After seeing how Mae and Jerry's marriage falls apart, Joe says to Peggy, "If what you think is Joe's alright until something better comes along, honey you better take another streetcar."
+After seeing how Mae and Jerry's marriage falls apart, Joe says to Peggy, "If what you think is that Joe's alright until something better comes along, honey you better take another streetcar."